mservicetech/light-api-template/README.md

  ```

-When the first to run "mvn clean install " to build project, the specChangeCodeReGenOnly should be set as false since we want to generate the whole project:
+At the first time to run "mvn clean install " to build project, the specChangeCodeReGenOnly should be set as 'false' which will generate the whole project:

  ```
    "specChangeCodeReGenOnly": false,